Search

 Fortunately, your fine silk pillowcases and bedding can be easily washed and then ironed without damage, provided you use the proper tools and techniques.

 At Mulberry Park Silks, we founded our company with the belief that luxury silk pillowcases, sheets, bedding, and accessories should be enjoyed by everyone.
 That’s why we offer the finest silk in the market at fair and affordable prices.
 Our mission also extends to teaching our clients how to care for their silk bedding and protect their investment.
+Read on to learn more about how to iron your silk without damaging it.

 Should you iron silk fabric?